AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-sql-calc-column.md

 From here you can create a new Calculation column by following the steps below:

 1. Select the table upon which you would like to add the Calculation column
-1. While on the correct table, click the green **Create New Column** button at the top right of the screen
+1. While on the correct table, click **Create New Column** at the top right of the screen
 1. From the **Select a definition** dropdown, select **Same Table**
 1. Select **Calculation** as the column definition equation
 1. Enter the column name